MOBILE MAP STOPS 61 – 66

 Eero Saarinen designed North Christian Church, which was completed in 1964.
 This is the last building designed by Eero Saarinen before his untimely death on September 1, 1961.
 Roche Dinkeloo & Associates, the successor architectural firm, completed the building.

 The sloping roof of this six-sided building blends with the landscaped earth-mound which surrounds it.
 This low line accentuates the slender 192-foot spire, topped with a gold-leaf cross, which gives its distinctive design.
-Dan Kiley landscaped the multi-acre site.
+Dan Kiley created the landscape design.

 In April 1961, Saarinen wrote, “We have finally to solve this church so that it can become a great building.
 I feel I have this obligation to the congregation, and as an architect, I have that obligation to my profession and my ideals.
 I want to solve it so that as an architect when I face St. Peter I am able to say that out of the buildings I did during my lifetime, one of the best was this little church, because it has in it a real spirit that speaks forth to all Christians as a witness to their faith.”